 Popular Opinions and Misconceptions

 One common misconception about multiples of 3 is that they are only relevant to basic arithmetic.
 In reality, multiples of 3 have applications in more advanced mathematical concepts and various real-world scenarios.
 Another misconception is that the divisibility rule for 3 is complicated or difficult to remember.
-However, once understood, the rule is simple and efficient for identifying multiples of 3.
+Even so, once understood, the rule is simple and efficient for identifying multiples of 3.

 Tips and Expert Advice